 James is very excited to have founded a company that allows him to combine his love of stories in all forms with a love of working with young people.
 James is also an Arts Award adviser trained to deliver the Discover and Explore awards.

 Emily trained in Acting at Rose Bruford Drama School in London and in Physical Theatre and Mime at The Jacques Lecoq School in Paris.
 She has worked extensively as an actor in theatre, television and radio.
 Credits include From Morning to Midnight National Theatre, Wings Young Vic Theatre, Julius Caesar RSC, Northanger Abbey and David Copperfield for BBC Radio 4.
-She will be appearing in My Brilliant Friend at the National Theatre this coming Autumn.
+She recently appeared in My Brilliant Friend at the National Theatre in 2020.
 Emily taught Movement, Devising and Acting at Italia Conti Drama School for 4 years, she also worked as a LAMDA Teacher at Beaudesert Park School in Gloucestershire.
 She worked for the National Theatre Learning Department, facilitating workshops for schools in and around London.
 From 2012 to 2015 she was Co-Artistic Director of RemoteControl Theatre an international, devising and physical theatre company.

 Tim Cole has been working as a professional performer for over 20 years and has been a member of Equity since 1998.
 He is also one of the Company Directors for Laugh Out Loud Theatre Company.